-The activation of macrophages prior to inhibition of tumor-expressed CD47 has been found to dramatically increase tumor shrinkage in mice.
+The macrophage activation prior to inhibition of tumor-expressed CD47 has been found to dramatically increase tumor shrinkage in mice.

 Stimulating macrophages to effectively target and destroy cancers has long proved difficult to achieve.
 Researchers, led by Gregory Beatty at the Abramson Cancer Center (PA, USA), however, have identified a technique to alter the metabolism of macrophages, enabling the successful phagocytosis of cancer cells.